 Execute any [

-explain] query and click the Permalink at the end of the response.
+explain] query and click the Details and visualization at the end of the response.

 - When in an organization, click the History menu item under SQL optimization.